Since the Society was established in 2007 much of our work has been related to town planning. This page includes

 Local Plans also help to guide decisions about individual development proposals, as they are the starting-point for considering whether planning applications can be approved.
 It is important for all local authorities to have an up to date plan in place to positively guide development decisions.

 Bromley Council does not as yet have an up to date Local Plan in place.
-A report to the Council’s Development Control Committee on the 11th July 2016 endorsed a draft Local Plan, and this was confirmed at the Executive meeting on 20th July 2016.
-Consultation took place at the end of 2016 and we now await next steps.
+A report to the Council’s Development Control Committee on the 11 July 2016 endorsed a draft Local Plan, and this was confirmed at the Executive meeting on 20 July 2016.
+Consultation took place at the end of 2016.

 If you would like to read more about Local Plans, you may be interested to read the letter from the Secretary of State for Communities and Local Government (who has responsibility for planning matters) to the Chief Executive of the Planning Inspectorate.
 The letter sets out the government’s current position on examining local plans and links to wider measures that the government says it will be taking to improve plan making.